Southern Jaguars basketball: NCAA Division I Tournament results

 The Jaguars have appeared in the NCAA tournament nine times, the second most appearances of any SWAC school.
 Their combined record is 1–9.
 They were the second (after Alcorn State in 1980) and, as of 2022, the most recent SWAC team to advance to the regional quarterfinals, or Round of 32.
 Their #13 seed in the 1993 tournament is the highest seed given to a SWAC team since the tournament expanded to 64 teams in 1985.

+NCAA Division II

+The Jaguars appeared in the NCAA Division II men's basketball tournament three times.
+They had a record of 1–5.

 NIT results

 The Jaguars have appeared in the National Invitation Tournament (NIT) one time.
 Their record is 0–1.